reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 ### Comparing Timezone Results

-Lets's compare the output in Postman for the REST endpoint with the data stored in the DB For **Europe/London** :
+Let's look at the output of the REST endpoint `/timezones/default` and compare the dates with the dates we have stored in the database.
+The application has been started with the time zone **Europe/London**:

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_1.JPG" %}} {{% image alt="settings"
 src="images/posts/handling-timezones-in-spring/db_tz_1.JPG" %}}

-On comparison, we can make note of the following points:
+In comparison, we can make note of the following points:

 - `VARCHAR` representation of date (column `date_str`) in the database is not recommended, since it stores the date in the format and the zone it was sent.
-This could result in inconsistent date formats and the final date stored will not be in UTC making it difficult to convert back in the application.
+This could result in inconsistent date formats and the final date stored will not be in UTC making it difficult to convert back into the application.
 - `java.util.Date` stored in the DB (column `date_time`) has no zone information making it difficult to represent the right date-time format in the application.
-- Similarly, the `DATE` and `TIME` columns (columns `local_date` and `local_time`) need additional information especially when working with timezones.
+- Similarly, the `DATE` and `TIME` columns (columns `local_date` and `local_time`) need additional information, especially when working with time zones.
-- `LocalDateTime` (column `local_datetime_dt`) although represents the correct date-time still needs additional information when working with timezones.
+- `LocalDateTime` (column `local_datetime_dt`) although represents the correct date-time still needs additional information when working with time zones.
 - As we can see, `OffsetDateTime` and `ZonedDateTime` (columns `offset_datetime` and `zoned_datetime`) give all the required information for the dates to be stored in UTC and retrieved in the right format.
 Therefore, we can conclude that `DATETIME` and `TIMESTAMP` should be the preferred choice when storing date-time in MySQL databases.

-Now, let's consider another timezone **Europe/Berlin** and compare its output in Postman to the data stored in the DB :
+Now, let's start the application in the time zone **Europe/Berlin** and compare the output of the REST endpoint with the database again:

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_2.JPG" %}} {{% image alt="settings"
 src="images/posts/handling-timezones-in-spring/db_tz_2.JPG" %}}

-The results in this timezone are consistent with the points noted above.
+The results in this time zone are consistent with the points noted above.

-Next, lets see what happens when the timezone is set to **Europe/Berlin** and when the **DST ends on 30th October 2022** . **The custom date considered here is 8th November 2022**.
+Next, let's see what happens when the time zone is set to **Europe/Berlin** and when the **DST ends on 30th October 2022**. **The custom date considered here is 8th November 2022**:

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_3.JPG" %}} {{% image alt="settings"
 src="images/posts/handling-timezones-in-spring/db_tz_3.JPG" %}}

-**When DST ends, Europe/Berlin will shift to UTC+1 timezone** and this is consistent with the results as seen the output above.
+**When DST ends, Europe/Berlin will shift to UTC+1 time zone** and this is consistent with the results as seen in the output above.
 In all above cases, `OffsetDateTime` and `ZonedDateTime` show the same results.
-This is because, the **`OffsetDateTime` is derived from `ZoneId`**.
+This is because the **`OffsetDateTime` is derived from `ZoneId`**.
 All DST rules apply to ZoneId and hence `OffsetDateTime` gives the correct representation that includes DST changes.
-As discussed in the API section that details differences between OffsetDateTime and ZonedDateTime, we could use the one that best suits our use-case.
+As discussed in the API section that details differences between `OffsetDateTime` and `ZonedDateTime`, we could use the one that best suits our use case.

 ## Testing Timezones in a Spring Boot Application

-When working with timezones and unit testing applications, we might want to control the timezone, dates and make them agnostic of the system timezone.
+When working with time zones and unit testing applications, we might want to control the dates and make them agnostic of the system time zone.
 The Date/Time API provides [`java.time.Clock`](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html) that can be used for achieving this.
 [According to the official documentation](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html):
 > Use of a Clock is optional.
-All key date-time classes also have a now() factory method that uses the system clock in
+All key date-time classes also have a `now()` factory method that uses the system clock in
 > the default time zone.
 The primary purpose of this abstraction is to allow alternate clocks to be plugged in as and
 > when
 > required.
 > Applications use an object to obtain the current time rather than a static method.
 This can simplify testing.

-With this approach, we could define a Clock object in the desired timezone and pass it to any of the Date/Time API classes to get the corresponding date-time.
+With this approach, we could define a `Clock` object in the desired time zone and pass it to any of the Date/Time API classes to get the corresponding date-time:

 ````java
 @TestConfiguration